-RIDA®QUICK Gliadin can be used as a swab test for the gluten determination on surfaces in the hygiene control and for the qualitative detection of gliadin / gluten in raw material and processed food.
+RIDA®QUICK Gliadin can be used as a swab test for gluten detection on surfaces in the hygiene control, in cleansing waters, and for the qualitative detection of gliadin / gluten in raw material and processed food.
 The test has been developed for the detection of low amounts of gluten (contamination).
 No high-dose-hook-effect is observed at high concentrations.

-You can find further information in the following documents:
+You can find further information on the scientific background of the test system in the following documents:

 - Validation of a qualitative R5 dip-stick for gluten detection with a new mathematical-statistical approach.
 View article